Warren Moon: Houston Oilers

 Prior to the 1989 season, Moon signed a five-year, $10-million contract extension, which made him the highest-paid player in the NFL at that time.
 In 1990, Moon led the league with 4,689 passing yards.
 He also led the league in attempts (584), completions (362), and touchdowns (33), and tied Dan Marino's record with nine 300-yard games in a season.
 That included throwing for 527 yards against Kansas City on December 16, 1990, the second-most passing yards ever in a single game.
-The following year, he again led the league in passing yards, with 4,690.
-At the same time, he joined Marino and Dan Fouts as the only quarterbacks to post back-to-back 4,000-yard seasons.
+The following season, Moon again led the league in passing yards, with 4,690.
+At the same time, Moon joined Marino and Dan Fouts as the only quarterbacks to post back-to-back 4,000-yard seasons.
 Moon also established new NFL records that season with 655 attempts and 404 completions.

-In 1992, Moon played only 11 games due to injuries, but the Oilers still managed to achieve a 10–6 record, including a victory over the Buffalo Bills, in the final game of the season.
-Two weeks later, the Oilers faced the Bills again in the first round of the AFC playoffs.
-Aided by Moon's 222 passing yards and four touchdowns in the first half, Houston built up a 28–3 halftime lead and increased it to 35–3 when Buffalo quarterback Frank Reich's first pass of the third quarter was intercepted and returned for a touchdown.
+In 1992, Moon played only 11 games due to injuries, but the Oilers still managed to achieve a 10–6 record, including a victory over the Buffalo Bills at home in the regular season finale.
+A week later, the Oilers traveled to Buffalo to face the Bills again in the first round of the AFC playoffs.
+Aided by Moon's 222 passing yards and four touchdowns in the first half, Houston built up a 28–3 halftime lead and increased it to 35–3 when Buffalo quarterback Frank Reich's first pass of the third quarter was intercepted and returned for a touchdown by Bubba McDowell.
 The Bills stormed back with five unanswered second-half touchdowns to take a 38–35 lead with time running out in the final period.
-Moon managed to lead the Oilers on a last-second field goal drive to tie the game at 38 and force overtime, but threw an interception in the extra period that set up Buffalo kicker Steve Christie's game-winning field goal.
-The Bills' rally from a 32-point deficit at that time was the largest comeback victory in NFL history and became known in NFL lore simply as the Comeback.
-Moon finished the game with 36 completions for 371 yards and four touchdowns, with two interceptions.
-His 36 completions was an NFL postseason record.
+Moon managed to lead the Oilers on a last-second field goal drive to tie the game at 38 and force overtime.
+However, he threw an interception in the extra period that set up Buffalo kicker Steve Christie's game-winning field goal.
+The Bills' rally from a 32-point deficit was the largest comeback victory in NFL history at the time and became known in NFL lore simply as the Comeback.
+Moon finished the 41–38 road loss with 36 completions for 371 yards, four touchdowns, and two interceptions.
+His 36 completions were an NFL postseason record.

-The 1993 season was the Oilers' best with Moon, but was his last with the team.
-Despite a drama-filled 1–4 start and early struggles from Moon, Houston went 12–4 and won the AFC Central division crown, but lost to Joe Montana and the Kansas City Chiefs 28–20 in the divisional round of the playoffs.
+The 1993 season was the Oilers' best with Moon but was also his last with the team.
+Despite a drama-filled 1–4 start and early struggles from Moon, Houston went 12–4 and won the AFC Central division crown.
+However, they lost to Joe Montana and the Kansas City Chiefs 28–20 in the Divisional Round of the playoffs.

-Moon set a franchise record with Houston for wins with 70, which stood until Steve McNair broke it in 2004, long after the team had become the Tennessee Titans.
-He also left the Oilers as the franchise leader in passing touchdowns, passing yards, pass attempts, and pass completions, all of which still stand today.
+Moon set a franchise record with Houston for wins with 70, which stood until Steve McNair broke it in 2004, long after the team became the Tennessee Titans.
+Moon also left the Oilers as the franchise leader in passing touchdowns, passing yards, pass attempts, and pass completions, all of which still stand today.